 - documents that show the constitution of the committee or the management structure.
 This needs to specify the names of key officers.
 Any changes to the committee should be notified to the council.

 - the £23 application fee, if the premises already has a premises licence.
 Where no premises licence is in place, you will only need to pay the application fee for the new premises licence.

-A copy of your application also need to be sent to Dorset Police at the following address:
+You need to send a copy of your application to Dorset Police at the following address:

 Licensing Officer, Licensing Department, Poole Police Station, Wimborne Road, Poole, BH15 2BP.

 Fees and payment

 Payment can be made by card over the phone, or by sending a cheque.
 The 28 day representation period starts once payment is received.

 After you've made an application